fuguefoundation/ff-docs/source/platform.rst

 RESTful API running on Heroku in a dev environment.
 There is a working prototype, link will be provided to confirmed developers.
 There are two primary objects using GET, POST, PATCH, and DELETE requests.
 In the short term, the goal is to build out the API in a secure and efficient fashion.

 * *API repo*: https://github.com/fuguefoundation/ff-api
-* :ref:`ref-api`
+* See :ref:`ref-api`

 *******************
 Part-time Developer
 *******************

-*Description*: Seeking a part-time developer to help improve the dApp (frontend or smart contracts) as well as the API.
+*Description*: Seeking a part-time developer to help improve the dApp frontend (Angular), the backend (Web3, smart contracts), and/or the API (NodeJS, MongoDB).
 Give us a sense of your background, motivation, and skills that contribute to the project.
 If you are good fit, you can complete one of the bounties funded on Gitcoin.
 If we are both still interested in moving forward collaboratively after that, we can discuss other features and improvements to the project.

-*Location*: Online collaboration
+*Location*: Remote

+*Start Date*: ASAP

+*Tech*: Solidity, Web3, Javascript, Typescript, Angular, Truffle, Node, MongoDB, APIs

+*Responsibilities*

+- Work on development, testing and deployment of FF Smart Contracts.
+- Assisting in the development of Front-End / Back-End which support FF Front-End Dapp.
+- Design, build, and maintain APIs, services, and systems across FF engineering team.
+- Improve engineering standards, tooling, and processes.

-*Qualifications and Experience*: Intermediate to advanced proficiency with the platforms/technology/languages listed above.
+*Qualifications and Experience*:

+- 1+ years experience writing robust Solidity Smart Contracts, Web3.JS, and Angular if working on the Dapp.
+If you want to work on the API, 3+ years experience with NodeJS and MongoDB.
+- Proficiency with GitHub.
 All code is housed in repos on Github so changes will be submitted as pull requests.
+- Software engineering experience in a production environment.
+- A good understanding of the EVM architecture and crypto-economic protocol design including governance and incentive structures.
+Prior experience with building infrastructure for financial or security systems is a plus.
+- A knack for finding flaws in solidity and can efficiently communicate how to fix them.
+- Working knowledge of Heroku, IPFS is a plus.
+- Strong written and verbal communication skills and can collaborate effectively on a breadth of technical topics.
+- Doesn’t always default to industry norms when solving a problem.
+- An ability to think like an attacker to develop threat models.

-*Pricing*: Hourly, paid in ETH or DAI
+*Pricing*: Hourly or contractual, paid in ETH or DAI

-*How To Apply*: See announcements on `Gitcoin <>`_ or look at the issues listed in the Github repos.
+*How To Apply*: See announcements on `Gitcoin <https://gitcoin.co/>`_ or look at the issues listed in the Github repos.
 Contact **info [at] fuguefoundation [.] org** with your information (see Description above) or for further clarifications.